 McCarthy’s Ln, Cranebrook.

-Cables Wake Park is one of the world’s premier wakeboarding facilities.
+One of the world’s premier wakeboarding facilities.
 Kneeboard, ski or wakeboard.
 Anyone can do it – beginners and professionals alike.
-All basic equipment and tuition is included.
+All basic equipment and tuition are included.
 Located at Panthers.
-Tel: (02) 4722 2537 www.cableswakepark.com.au

 Getting to Penrith